MukurtuCMS/mukurtudocs/docs/source/media/ManageMediaAccessWithProtocols.md

 # Manage Media Access with Cultural Protocols

-Cultural protocols must be directly added to media assets in your media library.
+Cultural protocols must be directly added to all media assets in your media library.
+This is a new requirement for Mukurtu v4.

 We strongly recommend applying the same cultural protocols to each media asset that are applied to the content items where the media asset is used.